maufdez/ProtoGraph/README.md

 Of course, the result is ugly and not very legible, because it is merely using the print-unreadable-object, but we can see that we have the rudiments for querying a graph database.

-Currently proto-graph does not check that an identical register already exists in the database before creating it, and there is no way to delete records from the database.
-Modifying properties or adding new ones should be possible, set-prop is not really needed, since you can setf get-prop, so I will eliminate it.
-These changes would be necessary just to make it CRUD, and later I need to make the DB persistent, and add some sugar around stuff to make it easier to use.
+Currently proto-graph does not check that an identical register already exists in the database before creating it.
+Modifying properties or adding new ones should be possible, set-prop should not really be needed, since you coud setf get-prop, so I will eliminate it once I make it setf-able.

+Later I need to make the DB persistent, and add some sugar around stuff to make it easier to use.